irmen/prog8/docs/source/comparing.rst

 Optimizations
 -------------
-- Prog8 contains many compiler optimizations to generate efficent code, but also lacks many optimizations that modern compilers do have.
+- Prog8 contains many compiler optimizations to generate efficient code, but also lacks many optimizations that modern compilers do have.
-  While empirical evidence shows that Prog8 generates more efficent code than some C compilers that also target the same 8 bit systems, it still is limited in how sophisticated the optimizations are that it performs on your code.
+  While empirical evidence shows that Prog8 generates more efficent code than some C compilers that also target the same 8 bit systems, the optimizations it makes on your code aren't super sophisticated.
-- For time critical code, it may be worth it to inspect the generated assembly code to see if you could write things differently to help the compiler generate more efficient code (or even replace it with hand written inline assembly altogether).
+- For time critical code, it may be worth it to inspect the generated assembly code to see if you can write things differently to help the compiler generate more efficient code (or even replace it with hand written inline assembly altogether).
   For example, if you repeat an expression multiple times it will be evaluated every time, so maybe you should store it in a variable instead and reuse that variable::